salesforce/apollo/memberships/README.md

 The membership module also provides fundamental communication abstractions and implementations for both MTLS GRPC ( HTTP/2) and local, in process emulations using in process communication facilities of GRPC.

-This module also provides fundamental gossip-based Messaging functionality within a Context.
-The RingCommunications provides a general abstraction for traversing cuts across a Context's rings at a given Member or any supplied Digest.
-Likewise, a more specialized RingIterator is supplied for terminating actions that may require repeated rounds of gossip to satisfy.

 ## Context

 A membership group is defined by the Context.
 The Context is an abstraction from